• Accountable plan basics (U.S. Overview)

 Key Takeaways

-While not tax advice, accountable plans typically require:
+While not tax advice, the IRS accountable plan rules typically require:

 • Expenses have a business connection